Birkebeiner

-Skiing Birchlegs Crossing the Mountain with the Royal Child, painted by Knud Bergslien.
-Painting located at The Ski Museum.
-Holmenkollen, Oslo, Norway.
+Skiing Birchlegs Crossing the Mountain with the Royal Child, by Knud Bergslien.
+Painting located at Holmenkollen Ski Museum, Oslo, Norway.

-The Birkebein Party or Birkebeinar (Birkibeinar; Birkebeinarane (nynorsk) or Birkebeinerne (bokmål)) was the name for a rebellious party in Norway, formed in 1174 around the pretender to the Norwegian throne, Eystein Meyla.
-The name has its origins in propaganda from the established party that the rebels were so poor that they made their shoes of birch bark.
+The Birkebeiner, Birkebeinar or Birkebein Party (Birkibeinar; Birkebeinarane (nynorsk) or Birkebeinerne (bokmål)) were a political and rebel group in the Civil War period in Norway, formed in 1174 around Eystein Meyla, a pretender to the throne.
+The name has its origins in propaganda from the established party that the rebels were so poor that they wrapped their legs with birch bark.
 Although originally a pejorative, the opposition adopted the Birkebeiner name for themselves, and continued using it after they came to power in 1184.

-Today, the Birkebeins are popularly celebrated for having brought the one-year-old Haakon Haakonsson, an heir to the Norwegian throne, safely from Lillehammer to Østerdalen to Trondheim, a long and perilous journey through treacherous mountains and forests.
-This is commemorated through cross-country ski races, Birkebeinerrennet and Birkebeinerrittet.
+The Birkebeiner are celebrated for two of them having skied with the one-year-old Haakon Haakonsson, an heir to the Norwegian throne, from Lillehammer through Østerdalen to Trondheim, a long and perilous journey through mountains and forests.
+In modern Norway, their feat is commemorated through the Birkebeinerrennet cross-country ski race, the Birkebeinerrittet mountain bike race, and the Birkebeinerløpet cross-country run.

-What is a Birkebeiner?

-The original meaning of Birkebeiner is “birch bark leggers.”
-800 years ago, Norwegian warriors wrapped and tied birch bark around their legs as gaiters and armor.
-In later times – when birch bark was replaced with other materials – Birkebeiner came to mean “a person strong in adversity, never daunted by trial and hardships.”
+History

 Background

-The Civil war era in Norway (borgerkrigstiden) is a term used for the period between 1130 and 1240 in the history of Norway.
-During this period there were several interlocked conflicts of varying scale and intensity.
-Although weak in the beginning, the Birkebeiners had the upper hand for most of the conflict's duration.
-King Haakon IV was the ultimate victor for the Birkebeiners in 1217.
-In the earlier part of the reign of King Haakon, much of the royal power was in the hands of Skule Bårdsson.
-In 1239, the conflict between the two erupted into open warfare, when Skule had himself proclaimed king in Nidaros.
-The rebellion ended in 1240 when Skule was put to death.

-The background for these conflicts was the unclear Norwegian succession laws, social conditions and the struggle between Church and King.
-There were then two main parties, firstly known by varying names or no names at all, but finally condensing into the parties of Bagler and Birkebeiners.
+During the period of the Norwegian Civil War (borgerkrigstiden) between 1130 and 1240, several interlocked conflicts arose, of varying scale and intensity.
+The background for these conflicts was unclear Norwegian succession laws, social conditions and the struggle between Church and King.
+In the 1170s, two rival parties emerged: the establishment faction, later known as Bagler, and the rebel Birkebeiner.
 The rallying point was regularly a royal son, who was set up as the figurehead of the party in question, to oppose the rule of the king from the contesting party.

+Although weak in the beginning, the Birkebeiner had the upper hand for most of the conflict's duration.